 At 168 mph, the Miura S was the fastest road car ever tested by Road & Track magazine, which in 1970 they dubbed it “an exercise in automotive art for a particularly rapturous kind of driving.”

-Around 140 cars were produced (Joe Sackey’s book, The Miura Bible) until Lamborghini replaced the model with the “SV” version in March 1971.
+Around 140 vehicles were produced (Joe Sackey’s book, The Miura Bible) until Lamborghini replaced the model with the “SV” version in March 1971.

 Valuation of the 1969 Lamborghini Miura P400 S